Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

     Yes, please explore:

     - the :ref:`wCCD tutorial<wCCD>`
-    - wCCD example `source code <https://github.com/Concordium/concordium-rust-smart-contracts/blob/main/examples/cis2-wccd/src/lib.rs>`_.
+    - the wCCD example `source code <https://github.com/Concordium/concordium-rust-smart-contracts/blob/main/examples/cis2-wccd/src/lib.rs>`_.

     Concordium provides and maintains the canonical wCCD implementation on testnet; mainnet implementation is coming soon.
     Developers are encouraged to use the following addresses for their dApps.